 Anaesthesia and Intensive Care is the official journal of the Australian Society of Anaesthetists, the Australian and New Zealand Intensive Care Society and the New Zealand Society of Anaesthetists and reaches over 4,000 subscribers each issue.

-The latest issue is available on the AIC Journal website www.aaic.net.au
+The latest issue is available on the SAGE publications website that can be accessed with your ASA member ID and password.

 Australian Anaesthetist is the Society’s membership magazine.
 Produced four times a year the magazine has a different theme each issue focusing on what is happening within the Society and across the Australian anaesthetic community.
 We include editorials from our President and CEO, regular articles on careers and training, a diverse range of features and a new lifestyle section to cover the out-of-office aspect of anaesthetists lives.